Solon High School: Media

-The Solon Courier is the school newspaper which is written and edited by students.
+The SHS Courier is the school newspaper which is written and edited by students.

 Solon Education Television (SETV) is a local public access television station that is broadcast from the school.
 The Solon High School Club, Comet Productions, staffs all the events aired.
 The station currently airs original programming such as SHS graduation, sports, Solon Board meetings, band, choir, and orchestra concerts, the annual Honor Society talent show, and drama club productions.

 Comet Productions is open to all students with an interest in video production, for sports, concerts, and musicals.

 Solon Community Television was a local public-access television station that aired original programming and was broadcast from Solon High School SCTV Studio 1.
 Now, SCTV Studio 1 has been converted into a classroom for a communications course; the last broadcast from Studio 1 was in 2009.

-Scandals

-Sexting scandal

-In 2014, Solon High School experienced allegations of sexting amongst students and perhaps even faculty.
-The school administrators however denied that these allegations were true, despite evidence being brought to light regarding students trading nude photos within a specific mobile app.

-Ed Kline sexual abuse

-As of August 2021, former district band director Ed Kline has been charged with 19 counts of gross sexual imposition, allegedly having sexually abused students as young as 12 for years.
-Kline resigned in June 2018.

-The offenses took place from August 2003 until June 2014, according to the indictment, and the grand jury labeled Kline a sexually violent predator.
-The indictment said Kline "touched the breasts or buttocks of some victims", labeled Jane Doe #1 through Jane Doe #7, and "compelled others to touch his genitals".

-On Jan.
-12, Kline pleaded guilty to 11 counts of gross sexual imposition, a fourth-degree felony.
-He also pleaded guilty to a single count of sexual imposition, a third-degree misdemeanor.
-Seven counts were nolled, meaning they will not be prosecuted, according to a plea arrangement with the Cuyahoga County Prosecutor’s Office.